-csokolov Posted November 28, 2005 Share Posted November 28, 2005 Thank you very much for sharing your work with all.
+csokolov Posted November 28, 2005 Posted November 28, 2005 Thank you very much for sharing your work with all.
 I appreciate this.
 However, this fix has not worked for me.
-My "Return-To" still reads "apache@mydomain.com" instead of the value I entered in the script modifications.
+My "Return-To" still reads "[email protected]" instead of the value I entered in the script modifications.
 Any thoughts?
 Thanks, Christopher.
-Link to comment Share on other sites More sharing options...

 Recommended Posts